 Derived from corn, our HACP adsorbents use a renewable resource to remove pollutants from the environment.

-Our HACP adsorbents are sustainably made from corn-based sugar molecules called “cyclodextrins,” and selectively target micropollutants at concentrations below one part per billion.
-They resist fouling by inert materials in water, and offer instant uptake capability with low dosage requirements.
-These unique features make our HACPs ideally suited for use in industrial, municipal, and consumer flow-through water treatment systems that serve businesses, communities and households.
+Our adsorbents are ustainably made from corn-based sugar molecules called “cyclodextrins,” and selectively target micropollutants at concentrations below one part per billion.
+Unlike activated carbon (AC), our adsorbents resists fouling by inert materials in water, and offer instant uptake capability with low dosage requirements.
+These unique features make CycloPure adsorbents ideally suited for use in industrial, municipal, and consumer flow-through water treatment systems that serve businesses, communities and households.

 Community Wastewater Treatment

 Residential & Assisted Living Drinking Water